smhigley/11ty-site/writing/mastodon.md

 This is a guide for anyone who, like me, is casting about for alternatives to Twitter and would like an absolute minimum, bare-bones walkthrough for getting started with Mastodon.
 No evangelizing or attempted explanations of the "fediverse" will be involved.

 > **Disclaimer:** although I made an account years ago, I never used it until now.
-I'm not interesting in convincing anyone to use Mastodon, or to leave Twitter.
+I'm not interested in convincing anyone to use Mastodon, or to leave Twitter.
 Do what works for you, in this hellscape of the 2020s.

 ## Getting started